 He said 90% of the business’s customers were from overseas, the biggest market coming from China followed by Australia.
 The company was slashing prices for its reopening, targeting locals and New Zealanders.
 Locals would pay $150 for a skydive, rather than $379 “to get the wheels turning”; then Kiwis would pay $299.

 These sorts of massive discounts were everywhere.
-The Kawarau jet on the waterfront, now called KJet, had cut prices from $135 to $25 a person and a family pass from $307 to $59.
+The Kawarau jet on the waterfront, now called KJet, had cut prices from $135 to $89 a person.
 AJ Hacket Bungy was selling jumps for $88, down from $205.
 Booze and food were likewise advertised at bargain prices.
 One restaurant advertised 30% off the menu; the Irish pub Pog Mahone’s had 20% off everything.
 At most places it seemed you could get a meal for $20 or less.
 I saw a neon sign outside a motel advertising rooms from $65.
 On the streets, chalk boards advertised beer from $5 a glass and spirits from $4.

 Across the road I went to Queenstown’s most famous eatery, Ferg Burger.
 Here there were no discount prices, but a massive discount on time.
 I’d never seen the place without at least 30 people out front.
 The queue was like a permanent fixture of the street (the council actually had to redesign the street in 2015, removing car parks to accommodate the ever-present line), but now there was no queue at all.